-The Governor’s Awards in the Humanities recognize individuals for their public actions, grounded in an appreciation of the humanities, to enhance civic life in the Commonwealth.
+The Awards recognize individuals for their public actions, grounded in an appreciation of the humanities, to enhance civic life in the Commonwealth.
 Each year the Mass Humanities Board of Directors selects nominees who are confirmed by the Governor of Massachusetts.
-Established in 2014, the awards are presented at the annual Mass Humanities benefit dinner.
+Established in 2014, the awards are presented at an annual event.

 As we work together to strengthen our democracy, having greater access to the inspiration and wisdom the humanities provide is crucial.
 The 2019 benefit dinner honoring Danielle Allen, Lee Blake, Nancy Donahue, and Jeffrey Musman raised more than $200,000 for programs that bring the humanities to underserved communities.